 The general rules of the IDD are implemented in Sweden through the IDA in a directive conform way, including the general exemptions for large risks and reinsurance.
 There are however some areas where the Swedish legislator and the Swedish FSA have exercised the possibility to implement stricter requirements than as set out in the IDD (gold-plating).
-Such gold-plated provisions are, e.g., provisions regarding knowledge and competence requirements for employees, professional indemnity insurance, internal policies and procedures and complaints handling.
+Such goldplated provisions are, e.g., provisions regarding knowledge and competence requirements for employees, professional indemnity insurance, internal policies and procedures and complaints handling.
 In addition, certain provisions regarding remuneration are stricter than as set out in the IDD.

-Because of the IDA, a number of conditions for distribution of life insurance products with a savings element have changed dramatically from the previous IMD regulations as the regulations related to the provision of investment advice are now similar to those set forth in the MiFID II-regulations.
+Because of the IDA, several conditions for distribution of life insurance products with a savings element have changed dramatically from the previous IMD regulations as the regulations related to the provision of investment advice are now like those set forth in the MiFID II-regulations.
 Further, the IDA has a strong focus on conflict of interest matters that arise from remuneration received from third parties.
-For instance, insurance intermediaries that provide advice based on a fair and personal analysis are prohibited from accepting and retaining remuneration from any other person than the customer.
+For instance, insurance intermediaries that provide advice based on a fair and personal analysis are prohibited from accepting and retaining remuneration from any several conditions for distribution of life insurance products with a savings element have changed dramatically other person than the customer.
 Even if advice is not based on a fair and personal analysis, the possibilities to receive commission-based remuneration (e.g. from an insurer) is limited.

 Generally, the IDA is not applicable in full in relation to insurance and reinsurance activities carried out outside Sweden.
-However, the rules pertaining to the company "as a whole", professional requirements and such as internal guidelines etc., is likely to apply to the whole business including activities carried out in other EEA-countries and third countries.
+However, the rules pertaining to the company "as a whole", professional requirements and such as internal guidelines etc., is likely to apply to the whole business including activities caried out in other EEA-countries and third countries.